Stripstone/jubly-reader/docs/00_README.md

 It only clarifies where current shell behavior lives.
 Runtime still owns reading entry, active page truth, TTS, restore, importer state, countdown truth, theme truth, appearance truth, and reading exit cleanup.

+## Architectural standards note
+The project now treats scaffold shape and architectural discipline as first-class authority.

+That means:
+- folder scaffolding is part of architecture, not cosmetic organization
+- mixed-era scaffolds must not silently steer implementation
+- prototype conveniences must be marked, bounded, and retired deliberately
+- shell bridges are temporary unless explicitly promoted and documented
+- duplicate truth across shell/runtime/backend is a defect, not an implementation style

+See:
+- `03_ARCHITECTURE_MAP.md`
+- `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md`
+- `IMPLEMENTATION_WORKFLOW.md`

 ## Current documentation note
 The theme enhancement is now implemented.